mathieucarbou/YaSolR/docs/build.md

 #### Voltage Regulator + PWM to Analog Converter + ZCD

-This option is a good upgrade to a Robodyn or SSR since it reuses the same components and just replaces the dimmer part with the LSA.
+This option is a good upgrade to a RobotDyn or SSR since it reuses the same components and just replaces the dimmer part with the LSA.
-It even reuses the existing ZCD circuit, and a dimmer implementation based on a ZCD, as usual, like for the Robodyn or Random SSR.
+It even reuses the existing ZCD circuit, and a dimmer implementation based on a ZCD, as usual, like for the RobotDyn or Random SSR.
-As such, the LSA behavior is controlled exactly like a Robodyn or SSR would be controlled.
+As such, the LSA behavior is controlled exactly like a RobotDyn or SSR would be controlled.

 - A voltage regulator (LSA or LCTC) is used for the dimming (phase control)
 - A dedicated **ZCD circuit** is used for the Zero-Cross Detection (it can be the JSY-MK-194G)